We’re excited to be reopening on the 26th April

 Test, Trace and Protect

-In line with guidance from the Welsh Government and local council, the lead member of your party will be asked to leave their Name and Phone Number upon arrival.
-This will be kept for 21 days only and will only be used for Test, Track and Trace Purposes.
+In line with guidance from the Welsh Government and local council, every adult member of your party will be asked to leave their Name and Phone Number upon arrival, and will need to provide proof of name and address.
+Any information obtained will be kept for 21 days only and will only be used for Test, Track and Trace Purposes.
 It will only be shared with Public Health Wales if requested for contact tracing.

 Please use contactless or card payments where possible.
 Card machines will be cleaned regularly.
 We can still take cash if necessary.